Nivalyx/osu-wiki/wiki/Tournaments/OIT/2023/en.md

 #### Knock-out stage rules

-1. The 32 players who managed to get through from the Qualifiers will be matched to each other based on their Qualifiers seeding.
+1. The 16 players who managed to get through from the Qualifiers will be matched to each other based on their Qualifiers seeding.
-2. Players will compete against each other using the Double Elimination system.
+2. Players will compete against each other using the double-elimination system.
-3. The Double Elimination System works as follows:
+3. The double-elimination system works as follows:
-   - Players who lose in the Upper Bracket can still play again on the Lower Bracket.
+   - Players who lose in the upper bracket can still play again on the lower bracket.
-   - Players who lose in the Lower Bracket will be eliminated from the tournament.
+   - Players who lose in the lower bracket will be eliminated from the tournament.
-   - In the Grand Finals, the winner of the the Upper Bracket will only need to win a single match against their opponent in order to claim the championship title.
-The winner of the Lower Bracket, however, will need to win two matches and enforce a Bracket Reset against their opponent in order to claim the championship title.
+   - In the Grand Final, the winner of the the upper bracket will only need to win a single match against their opponent in order to claim the championship title.
+The winner of the lower bracket, however, will need to win two matches and enforce a *bracket reset* against their opponent in order to claim the championship title.
 4. Players who can compete in the next round are determined by:
-   - In the Round of 32 and the Round of 16, each player needs to win 5 points in order to win a match.
-(Best-of-9)
+   - In the the Round of 16, each player needs to win 5 points in order to win a match.
+(Best of 9)
    - In the Quarterfinals and the Semifinals, each player needs to win 6 points in order to win a match.
-(Best-of-11)
+(Best of 11)
-   - In both of the Finals weeks, each player needs to win 7 points in order to to win a match.
-(Best-of-13)
+   - In both of the Finals weeks, each player needs to win 7 points in order to win a match.
+(Best of 13)
-   - Players who win by default.
+   - Whether there are players who are declared to win the match by default.
    - Whether there are players who are disqualified from the tournament.

 ### Match regulations